devops329/devops/instruction/grafanaLogging/grafanaLogging.md

    module.exports = new Logger();
    ```

 1. Create an `index.js` that contains your simple demonstration service.
 Most of the code in the service provides example endpoints.
-The interesting part if the use of the `logger.httpLogger` middleware that handles all of the HTTP logging.
+The interesting part if the use of the `logger.httpLogger` middleware that handles all the HTTP logging.
 This keeps the main code clean while still providing significant value.

    ```js
    const express = require('express');